microsoft/Swin-Transformer/README.md

 ## Updates
 ***10/12/2021***

-Swin Transformer received ICCV 2021 best paper award (Marr Prize).
+`News`: Swin Transformer received ICCV 2021 best paper award (Marr Prize).

 ***08/09/2021***
 1. [Soft Teacher](https://arxiv.org/pdf/2106.09018v2.pdf) will appear at ICCV2021.
 The code will be released at [GitHub Repo](https://github.com/microsoft/SoftTeacher). `Soft Teacher` is an end-to-end semi-supervisd object detection method, achieving a new record on the COCO test-dev: `61.3 box AP` and `53.0 mask AP`.